 NPRA cap

-- Cap prevents catastrophic gains or losses
+- The cap prevented catastrophic gains or losses

 Quality adjustment